Grochu25/TestServerMSI/README.md

 This is backend for the application created together with [Client-msi](https://github.com/karo-fox/client-msi) for testing multiple heuristic algorithms with different fitness functions.

-Application allows for adding new algorithms and fitness functions created using our interfaces i form of dll library.
+The application allows adding new algorithms and fitness functions created using our interfaces in the form of a DLL library.
 ## Manual
-Running server expose four groups of endpoints:
+Running server exposes four groups of endpoints:
-- First with details of heuristic algorithms and fitness functions with info about their parameters
+- The first provides details of heuristic algorithms and fitness functions with info about their parameters
-- Second to get and delete generated reports
+- The second allows retrieving and deleting generated reports
-- Third to add, inspect and delete dll files with algorithms and functions
+- The third enables adding, inspecting, and deleting dll files with algorithms and functions
-- Fourth to cechk state, start, stop and resume calculations with:
+- The fourth allows checking the state, start, stop and resume calculations with:
-  - one algoritms and many functions
+  - one algorithm and many functions
-  - one function and many algoritms
+  - one function and many algorithms